The Aviation Law Review: France

 Finally, the construction of an aerodrome intended for public air traffic, when it does not belong to the state, is subject to the conclusion of an agreement between the Minister in charge of civil aviation and the natural person or legal entity that builds the aerodrome.4

-Council Regulation (EEC) No. 95/93 of 18 January 1993, as amended, lays down in its Article 8 the procedure for the allocation of slots.
-The available slots constitute a 'pool' from which the coordinator draws in order to satisfy air carriers requesting them for a given scheduling period.
+Council Regulation (EEC) No. 95/93 of 18 January 1993, as amended, lays down in Article 8 the procedure for the allocation of slots.
+The available slots constitute a pool from which the coordinator draws to satisfy air carriers requests for a given scheduling period.
 At the end of this period the slots are returned to the pool.

-Slots at congested airports must be allocated to air carriers on a neutral, non-discriminatory and transparent basis by an independent slot coordinator.6 In France, the association in charge of the slots allocation is called the 'Cohor'; it brings together most air carriers and the most important airports.7
+Slots at congested airports must be allocated to air carriers on a neutral, non-discriminatory and transparent basis by an independent slot coordinator.7 In France, the association in charge of slot allocation is called the Cohor; it brings together most air carriers and the most important airports.8

 Pursuant to European harmonisation, European air carriers can operate flights within the European Union without prior authorisation.
 However, other scheduled and unscheduled flights from or to France still require a prior authorisation.

-Any aircraft listed in the French register can be subject to a conventional mortgage.8 The mortgage must be in writing and the deed of incorporation may be authenticated or signed privately.
-Finally, every mortgage shall be entered in the Register.9
+Any aircraft listed in the French Register can be subject to a contractual mortgage.9 The mortgage must be in writing, and the deed of incorporation may be authenticated or signed privately.
+Finally, every mortgage shall be entered in the Register.10

-- contribution to a well-defined objective of common interest;
+- a contribution to a well-defined objective of common interest;

-- proportionality of the aid (aid limited to the minimum);
+- the proportionality of the aid (aid limited to the minimum);

-- avoidance of undue negative effects on competition and trade between Member States; and
+- the avoidance of undue negative effects on competition and trade between Member States; and

-Labour and employment issues are governed by the Labour Code and the relevant collective agreements.
+Labour and employment issues are governed by the Labour Code and relevant collective agreements.

-In the particular context of covid-19 sanitary crisis, Decree No. 2020-435 of 16 April 2020 on emergency measures for partial activity was adopted.
+In the particular context of covid-19 crisis, Decree No. 2020-435 of 16 April 2020, as amended, on emergency measures for partial activity has been adopted.

 Civil aviation is subject to the Civil Aviation Code and the Transports Code.
-It is also subject to several international conventions (the Warsaw Convention of 1929, the Montreal Convention of 1999 and the Chicago Convention of 1944).
-It is also subject to professional sources (in particular, the general conditions of carriage of the International Air Transport Association), and European sources, via numerous regulations.
+It is also subject to several international conventions (e.g., the Warsaw Convention of 1929, the Montreal Convention of 1999 and the Chicago Convention of 1944) and professional sources (in particular, the general conditions of carriage of the International Air Transport Association) and European sources, via numerous regulations.
 EU regulations apply concurrently with national provisions, as they are directly applicable to domestic law pursuant to Article 288 of the TFEU.

 Air transport is a highly regulated activity.
 The European Aviation Safety Agency (EASA) is responsible for ensuring safety and environmental protection in air transport in Europe.

-In France, the industry is regulated by the Directorate General for Civil Aviation (DGCA, i.e. DGAC in French), attached to the Ministry of Sustainable and Ecological Transition.
+In France, the industry is regulated by the Directorate General for Civil Aviation (DGCA), attached to the Ministry of Sustainable and Ecological Transition.
 The mission of the DGCA is to guarantee the safety and security of air transport.
-It deals with all the areas of civil aviation, inter alia, sustainable development, safety, security, air traffic control, economic regulation, support for aircraft construction, general aviation and aeronautical training10
+It deals with all areas of civil aviation, inter alia, sustainable development, safety, security, air traffic control, economic regulation, support for aircraft construction, general aviation and aeronautical training12

-Finally, the Transport Regulatory Authority regulates aerodromes whose annual traffic in the last completed calendar year exceeded five million passengers.11 The Transport Regulatory Authority approves the tariffs of charges for airport public services rendered at aerodromes open to public air traffic, and their modulations.12
+Finally, the Transport Regulatory Authority regulates aerodromes whose annual traffic exceeded 5 million passengers in any of the previous five calendar years.13 The Transport Regulatory Authority approves the tariffs of charges for airport public services rendered at aerodromes open to public air traffic, and their modulations.14

 Legal framework for liability